ChainSQL/chainsql-lib/docs/index.md

 ## Transaction Flow

-Executing a transaction with `RippleAPI` requires the following four steps:
+Executing a transaction with `ChainsqlAPI` requires the following four steps:

 1. Prepare - Create an unsigned transaction based on a [specification](#transaction-specifications) and [instructions](#transaction-instructions).
 There is a method to prepare each type of transaction:
     * [preparePayment](#preparepayment)